kaitlynatif/Regex_Tutorial/gist-template.md

 7. Flags: There are no flags in this regex, but they could be used to modify pattern matching behavior, such as making it case-insensitive with the `i flag`.
 8. Character Escapes: The backslash `\`: Escape special characters (e.g., period) so they are treated as literals.

 By combining these components, the regex ensures proper structure and formality for email addresses, making it a valuable tool in a variety of applications throughout your academic and professional career.
-Upon completing this tutorial, you'll gain a greater knowledge and understanding of how regex functions to validate and confirm the entry of a valid email addresses.
+Upon completion of this tutorial, you will have gained a greater knowledge and understanding of how a regex functions to validate and confirm the entry of a valid email addresses.

 ## Author